robertc181/FAI/README.md

 12. Tested the profile page and that the orders placed above show correctly
       * Results: The two successful orders made during testing appeared on the right hand side of the screen

+13. Tested the deplyed version against the local
+      * Results: I found that the local and deployed were more or less the same with slight diferences when it came to the terminal with the settings created in the settings.py folder.
+This means to get images and css loading you would have to ixport DEVELOPMENT and set a secret_key also you would have to export and stripe keys so the checkout would be functional.

 ### To clone the repository for local deployment: